UFC 270 Prelim Breakout Star: Michael Morales | MMA Manifesto

 What makes this a good match-up

 Trevin Giles fights a lot of his fights in close range.
-While some of it comes from going for takedowns, which he gets a little over 1.25 per 15 mintues, he also just works in the clinch against the cage a lot.
-This works for Giles more often then not because he’s powerful and he has great cardio.
+While some of it comes from going for takedowns, which he gets a little over 1.25 per 15 minutes, he also just works in the clinch against the cage a lot.
+This works for Giles more often than not because he’s powerful and he has great cardio.
 However, those aren’t the attributes that you want to rely on when you’re facing someone like Morales.
 Morales is likely going to be the stronger fighter here and will dominate clinch positions.
-Worse for Giles, I don’t think he has an advantage striking either, which leaves him in a virtual no-man’s land.
+Worse for Giles, I don’t think he has an advantage striking either, which leaves him in a virtual no man’s land.

 Prelim Breakout Star Record: 237-109-1 (2 NC) (14 DNF)